 How To Make Chicken Wings Crispy

 Basically, you want to cook the wings at a low temperature so that the fat starts to render but the wings don’t get crispy and brown.
-I did this by frying at below 250F for about 15 minutes in my Lodge dutch oven that I always fry in.
+I did this by frying at below 250F for about 15 minutes in my Lodge dutch oven or sometimes in a deep fryer.

 Make sure you use an oil that has a high smoke point like canola, vegetable, or peanut oil.
 You definitely don’t want to use something like olive oil.